 If you want to target multiple keywords in one page, create a subheading with the other keywords.

-Have content that’s relevant to the offer or keyword.
+Have content that’s relevant to the offer at hand or the keyword you’re trying to target.
 Customers need to immediately know that they’ve reached the best page to help them with whatever problem that they’re facing.
-Ultimately, the goal of the landing page is to compel the visitor into becoming a lead, and eventually, a customer.
+Ultimately, the goal of dedicated landing pages is to compel the visitor into becoming a lead, and eventually, a customer.
 The content should push the customer in that direction.

 Use strong images and videos.
 Both of these can improve your CRO.

 If you have a physical location, include a visual map snippet.
-This will give visitors a general idea on where you are, and it will reinforce the fact that you’re a local business.
+This will give visitors a general idea of where you are, and it will reinforce the fact that you’re a local business.

 Include testimonials to establish credibility and form trust.
 This also helps to fill out the page with more relevant content.